melonlay/drag-and-paste/README_EN.md

 ### Basic Operations

 #### 1. Adding Files
-- Drag text files from File Explorer to any position in the program window
+- **From File Explorer**: Drag text files from File Explorer to any position in the program window
+- **From Other Applications**: Support dragging file paths from text editors, IDEs, and other programs
+- **Multiple Path Formats**: Support standard paths, quoted paths, multi-line paths, etc.
+- **Auto State Saving**: Automatically save to system temp directory after adding files
 - Supported files will be automatically added to the left list
 - File content will be displayed in the right text area